mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 - **AI-generated**: Created using LLM to simulate realistic user responses
 - **Scalable coverage**: Generate 10s or 100s of conversations in a single run
 - **Realistic variation**: Different user behaviors, phrasings, and interaction patterns
-- **Diverse scenarios**: Covers scenarios that manual testers might not think of
-- **Timestamped**: Each generation creates unique files with timestamps

 **How It Works:**